Agentic Visualization: Extracting Agent-based Design Patterns from Visualization Systems: AV ROLE PATTERNS

+We identified four main agent roles for visualization.
+Each pattern is designed to support human-agent collaboration, where the human may have varying levels and types of expertise.
+We highlight relevant human roles for each pattern using the data science role described by Crisan et al.~\cite{crisan2021}, as illustrated in Figure~\ref{fig:agentic_visualization_patterns}.
+These roles help inform how users engage with agents, but our primary focus remains on the agent's roles and their behavior.
-\Pattern The \textbf{\PatternForager} pattern describe agents that look for data of interest according to parameters provided by the human.
-This pattern is associated with the challenges of processing and interpreting large datasets while keeping an overview of the dataset and adjusting to the domain context. \PatternForager agents often work in groups, yet each \PatternForager can either apply custom rules or variations of the given parameters to work efficiently in parallel and report back the results.

-\Examples In SurfaceMapper~\cite{gallimore99}, multiple agents with complementary expertise cooperate to identify data of interest in large volumes of scientific data.
+\Pattern The \textbf{\PatternForager} pattern describes agents that search for relevant data based on parameters set by humans, typically data shapers or analysts.
+This pattern deals with the challenges of processing large datasets in parallel, while adjusting to the domain context. \PatternForager agents often operate in groups, each applying custom rules or parameter variations to explore data in parallel and report their findings. \Examples In SurfaceMapper~\cite{gallimore99}, multiple agents with complementary expertise cooperate to identify data of interest in large volumes of scientific data.
 The agents report their findings to the human user and exchange them to revise their hypotheses.
 The in-formation flocking~\cite{vande07} technique involves multiple \PatternForager agents that follow a set of behavior rules with the goal of highlighting potential patterns of interest in time-varying datasets.
 Each agent focuses on specific data neighborhoods and calculates similarity metrics to detect temporal changes.

-Working with \PatternForager agents reduces the manual work of data processing and interpretation by collecting samples of interest and preliminary insights that the human can later compare and synthesize.
-Due to their flexibility, these agents can adjust to different domains.
-However, users still have to configure the agents according to their needs.
+\PatternForager reduces the manual effort of data shapers and analysts by collecting samples of interest and providing preliminary insights that these users can compare and synthesize.
+Due to their flexibility, these agents can adapt across domains, enabling domain experts to specify their needs and configure the agents accordingly.